 Over the next 20 years, the demand for passenger aviation services in Sydney is expected to more than double, from 40 to 87 million passengers per annum.

 To remain an international commercial and financial centre and keep its place as Australia’s foremost tourist destination, Sydney must maintain access to air services for passenger travel and high-value freight.
-The Western Sydney Airport will guarantee this access.
+Western Sydney International Airport will guarantee this access.

-The greenfield development of Western Sydney Airport provides a once-in-a-generation opportunity to design, build and operate a world-class airport that supports jobs and promotes economic growth in Western Sydney.
+The greenfield development of Western Sydney International Airport provides a once-in-a-generation opportunity to design, build and operate a world-class airport that supports jobs and promotes economic growth in Western Sydney.

 - improving access to aviation services in Western Sydney;